Keeganw3/News-Explosion-Fork/README.md

 * The people at student support who tried to help me for several hours.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/

 ## Content
 * The questions were taken from https://inews.co.uk/light-relief/quizzes/who-wants-to-be-a-millionaire-questions-quiz-jackpot-441100

 ## Media
-* Logo image came from https://www.google.com/url?sa=i&url=https%3A%2F%2Fstore.steampowered.com%2Fapp%2F1356240%2FWho_Wants_To_Be_A_Millionaire%2F&psig=AOvVaw2253bvTyPXLqaWtEODyEyK&ust=1640120680651000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCJig1Oej8_QCFQAAAAAdAAAAABA2
+* Placeholder image came from https://previews.123rf.com/images/sylverarts/sylverarts1710/sylverarts171000610/87432790-las-noticias-y-los-hechos-que-divulgan-el-logotipo-del-vector-compuso-usando-la-inscripci%C3%B3n-de-las-n.jpg